 Sponsors can reserve, modify and cancel their sponsor chairs.
 Start the reservation process by clicking on the button below.

 Behind the Scenes Program will be announced Wednesday, June 5

-“Behind the Scenes” is a new pre-performance enrichment event program as part of the 2018 Stage Sponsorship Program.
-Sponsors, who have partnered with a $2,500 or higher sponsorship, are eligible to attend.
+“Behind the Scenes” is a new pre-performance enrichment event program as part of the 2019 Stage Sponsorship Program.
+Sponsors, who have partnered with a $1,500 or higher sponsorship, are eligible to attend.
 Please be aware space is limited for each event.
-All events will last 30-40 minutes in length.
+All events will last 30-40 minutes in length, and refreshments will be served.
 Sponsors can register for these events on the Sponsor Chair Reservation Portal.
-The events will be found on the calendar as: BTS – “Title of Event.”
+The events will be found on the calendar as BTS — “Title of Event.”